 It is the aim of the College to make the students thoroughly at home and to prevent in every way any dissipation of their interest in study.
 To this end the earnest co-operation of parents and guardians is solicited.
-Students should be sent promptly at the beginning of the term, and after they have entered should not be removed, even for a day, unless it is absolutely unavoidable.
+Students should be sent promptly at the beginning of the term, and after they have entered should not be removed, even for a day, unless it be absolutely unavoidable.
 The Faculty has experienced the distracting influence incident to students visiting friends in town, and has concluded to discourage such visits as much as possible, and to require the return of the student during the day.

-Visitors to the College will be always welcome (on Sundays no visits are allowed or received), and, when it is possible, patrons will be entertained for a short while; but the rooms are usually occupied with students, and patrons should in all cases notify the President of any contemplated visit.
+Visitors to the College will always be welcome, (on Sunday no visits allowed or received), and, when it is possible, patrons will be entertained for a short while; but the rooms are usually occupied with students, and patrons should in all cases notify the president of any contemplated visit.
 Good hotels in the city of Westminster afford accommodations on reasonable terms.